-Brown eyes are lucky enough to look great with near all colours of eyeliner, although, they are easiest to pair with brown.
-Choose “earthy” brown hues that match with your eye colour for a pretty and subtle beauty look.
+Brown eyes are lucky enough to look great with near all colors of eyeliner, although, they are easiest to pair with brown.
+Choose “earthy” brown hues that match with your eye color for a pretty and subtle beauty look.
 Use them to line your waterline instead of black for shape definition with a softer touch.
 Warm amber shades will also look great on your eyes and create a golden glow for your face

 Eyeliner for Hazel Eyes

 For a glamorous nighttime look, line the lids of your hazel eyes with either a green or rich brown eyeliner.
-Then create an extra glow by layering gold eyeliner in the corners of your eyes and at the centre of the lids.
+Then create an extra glow by layering gold eyeliner in the corners of your eyes and at the center of the lids.
 Alternatively, try a gold liquid liner on your upper lid and line your waterline with a cappuccino brown kohl pencil.
-The combination will make your eyes sparkle and it will highlight their gorgeous multi-coloured look.
+The combination will make your eyes sparkle and it will highlight their gorgeous multi-colored look.

 Eyeliner for Blue Eyes